 Chu, who first appeared on the show in 2014, has had a tumultuous relationship with the Jeopardy! audience.
 His unorthodox gameplay initially drew criticism, earning him the nickname “Jeopardy! villain”—a title he openly embraced.
 Chu often engaged with viewers by live-tweeting during his appearances and didn’t shy away from the backlash.

-The JIT, which began on March 20 and continues into early April, introduces a new tournament format for the season.
-The event brings back notable champions from the past, providing viewers with the opportunity to see fan favorites who haven’t been on the show in years.
-The tournament spans three weeks and features a combination of recent winners and former contestants who have become Chasers.
-The champion will receive $100,000 and a spot in Masters Season 2, set to air in May during ABC’s Primetime.
-The format includes nine quarterfinal matches, three semifinals, and a final best-of-four match.
+The JIT, which began on March 20 and continued into early April, introduced a new tournament format for the season.
+The event brought back notable champions from the past, providing viewers with the opportunity to see fan favorites who haven’t been on the show in years.
+The tournament spanned three weeks and features a combination of recent winners and former contestants who have become Chasers.
+The champion received $100,000 and a spot in Masters Season 2, in May on ABC’s Primetime.
+The format included nine quarterfinal matches, three semifinals, and a final best-of-four match.